-Also, it would be advisable to use News Channels as a source, such as BBC, CNN, Al Jazeera, Deutsche Welle, France 24, Reuters etc. Generally, keeping up to date will help you to form an opinion about international politics and issues and help you operate in a committee.
+Also it would be advisable to use News Channels as a source, such as BBC, CNN, Al Jazeera, Deutsche Welle, Franc 24, Reuters etc. Generally keeping up to date will help you form an opinion about international politics and issues and help you operate in a committee handling international crises.

-Like the country, there are also some questions that if you can answer fully, you most probably have the knowledge to stand in a committee:
+If you want to test yourself, you can try to answer the following questions fully.
+If you can answer, you most probably have the knowledge to stand in a committee:

-- What does my topic handle?
-Does it have a historic background? - Has the UN taken any previous measures to alleviate the issue? - What are (if any) the major events, conventions and treaties around the issue? - Has my country taken any measures on the current issue? - What are in general the points of view of the rest of the countries in the committee? - Are there any UN bodies or other Non-Governmental Organizations established in the wake of this issue?
+- What does my topic refer to?
+Does it have a historic background? - Has the UN taken any previous measures to alleviate the issue? - What are (if any) the major events, conventions and treaties around the issue? - Has my country taken any measures on the current issue?

+- What are in general the points of view of the rest of the countries in the committee? - Are there any UN bodies or other Non-Governmental Organizations established in the wake of this issue?